 The effectiveness of sarcoidosis treatments, and the fact the disease often disappears by itself, means it doesn’t seriously affect your life insurance eligibility, except in the most severe cases.

 Your life insurance application is reviewed by an underwriter at each company you apply to.
 The job of the underwriter is to assess the risk of each applicant.

 In addition to your application, you must take a medical exam.
 The underwriter uses the application and exam to judge your life expectancy.

 Life insurance companies are hesitant to extend coverage to those with medical conditions which could lower their life expectancy.
 Those who are labeled high risk often have to pay higher rates or are denied altogether.

 So how does an underwriter view sarcoidosis?
 The main factors they’ll look at in your application include:

-Overall Health – What is your health like aside from sarcoidosis?
-Those with few or no other health problems will receive the highest rates.
+- Overall Health: those with few or no other health problems will receive the highest rates.

-Condition History – Give a detailed account of your history with sarcoidosis.
-List the symptoms you’ve experienced, their frequency, and their severity.
+- Condition History: giving a detailed account of your history with sarcoidosis, including the symptoms you’ve experienced, their frequency, and their severity will be required.
 It’s important to list the specific organs which are/were affected and whether your diagnosis is initial or recurring.

-Sarcoidosis is almost never a serious medical condition.
-It usually goes away on its own.
+Sarcoidosis is almost never a serious medical condition, and it usually goes away on its own.
 When treatment is needed, it’s minimal and consists only of taking a handful of medications as prescribed.